opendocsg/slw-judgments-backfill/2014_SGHCR_1/report.md

 17     A preliminary point had been raised as to the law applicable to the interpretation of the HCAJA and the role of foreign law in the interpretation of the HCAJA.

 18     The plaintiff’s counsel in ADM 201 took the position that whether there was a demise charterparty and whether the charter was terminated at the time the action was commenced is to be decided by Singapore law and not Korean law.
-He relied on _Halcyon Isle_ [1980] 2 MLJ 217 and _The “Andres Bonifacio”_ [1993] 3 SLR(R) 71.
+He relied on _Halcyon Isle_ [1980] 2 MLJ 217 and _The “Andres Bonifacio”_ <span class="citation">[1993] 3 SLR(R) 71</span>.

 19     It is not in dispute that the issue of whether Singapore has jurisdiction pursuant to s 4(4) of the HCAJA is governed by Singapore law.
 Therefore, the issue of whether the charterparty in this case is a demise charterparty is to be determined according to Singapore law.
 All the parties agree that the charter being considered in this case is a demise charterparty.
 Therefore, this issue is not in dispute.

 20     The next question is whether the termination of the Lease Agreement is to be determined in accordance with the terms of the charterparty, i.e. the Lease Agreement.
 The Lease Agreement states that it is governed by Korean law.
 Therefore, Korean law should be applied in determining whether the Lease Agreement has been validly terminated.
-Support for this position may be found in the decision of the Singapore Court of Appeal in _The Sangwon_ [1999] 3 SLR(R) 919 which applied North Korean law to determine whether the party who would be liable _in personam_ was the beneficial owner of the arrested vessel.
+Support for this position may be found in the decision of the Singapore Court of Appeal in _The Sangwon_ <span class="citation">[1999] 3 SLR(R) 919</span> which applied North Korean law to determine whether the party who would be liable _in personam_ was the beneficial owner of the arrested vessel.

 **_WHO IS THE PERSON WHO WOULD BE LIABLE ON THE CLAIM IN AN ACTION IN PERSONAM (“THE RELEVENT PERSON”)_**